jaabberwocky/dataeng_test/README.md

 2) I want to find out the top 3 car manufacturers that customers bought by sales (quantity) and the sales number for it in the current month.

-*Note: please submit screenshots of the sql query results.*

 ## Section 3: System Design
 You are designing data infrastructure on the cloud for a company whose main business is in processing images.